hadi-tim/sdp-seismic-unix/README.md

 -->

 <details id=0>
-<summary><h2>Welcome</h2></summary>

-People use GitHub to build some of the most advanced technologies in the world.
-Whether you’re visualizing data or building a new game, there’s a whole community and set of tools on GitHub that can help you do it even better.
-GitHub Skills’ “Introduction to GitHub” course guides you through everything you need to start contributing in less than an hour.
+<summary><h2>Welcome to Seismic Unix</h2></summary>

+In this document we will explain the seismic data processing sequence using open source software Seismic Unix.
+This is very benefic for students and for academic research purposes.

-- **Who is this for**: New developers, new GitHub users, and students.
+- **Who is this for**: Students, Geophysicists and people curious about learning Seismic Unix.
-- **What you'll learn**: We'll introduce repositories, branches, commits, and pull requests.
+- **What you'll learn**: I will introduce basics of seismic data processing using [SU](https://wiki.seismic-unix.org/start)
-- **What you'll build**: We'll make a short Markdown file you can use as your [profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
+- **What you'll build**: Try to start yourself a project in SDP using [SU](https://wiki.seismic-unix.org/start).
-- **Prerequisites**: None.
-This course is a great introduction for your first day on GitHub.
+- **Prerequisites**: Basics in Geophysics.
+This lecture is a great start for your first hands on SDP..
-- **How long**: This course is four steps long and takes less than one hour to complete.

 **Course tips:**